Rayxona010/Rayxona010/README.md

 About me:

---- 🔭 I’m currently working on:
-Building mobile applications and exploring how to integrate AI technologies into real-world solutions.

----🌱 I’m currently learning:
-Machine Learning, Python, and backend development using FastAPI and PostgreSQL.

----👯 I’m looking to collaborate on:
-Open-source projects, innovative tech ideas, and early-stage startups.
+---👨‍🎓 School student | Knowledgeable in Python and basic HTML/CSS

+---🔍 What I’ve learned: for/while loops, sets and dictionaries, conditional statements (if/else), HTML/CSS.

+---🚀 My goal: to build a strong programming foundation and learn how to create simple web applications.

+---💬 Feel free to ask me about: Python basics, creating HTML pages, and logical algorithms.

----🤔 I’m looking for help with:
+------🤔 I’m looking for help with:
-Working with real-world datasets in data science and optimizing machine learning models.
+Gaining experience with practical data projects and improving my skills in data analysis.

 ---💬 Ask me about:
-Python, Flutter app development, and UI/UX design.
+Python programming, web development basics, and designing simple user interfaces.

 ---📫 How to reach me:
 Email: durdiyevarayxona60@example.com | LinkedIn: [@durdiyevamm]